 Radiation therapists are medical specialists who use linear accelerators to administer treatment to cancer patients.

-Their job description entails projecting high energy x-ray to irradiate cancerous cells in the human body.
+The radiation therapist job description entails projecting high energy x-ray to irradiate cancerous cells in the human body.

 It also involves administering external beam therapy along with chemotherapy or surgery to treat cancer in patients.